 If you are not employed, use Google Voice (a free service) rather than publishing your real home or cellphone number on your LinkedIn Profile.
 Google Voice can be forwarded to any number you choose, and can even generate email if you need that option for receiving voicemail messages.

-Read Managing Your Personal Communications and Are You Optimizing Your LinkedIn Contact Information for more details.
+Read Managing Your Personal Communications and How to Safely Publish Your Contact Information on LinkedIn for more details.

 LinkedIn is not a resume with restricted space, so take advantage of the space allowed to explain what you have done.
 This demonstrates the quality of your work as well as what you can do.
 The good news is that the additional words will include keywords that will pull your Profile into more search results.

 For both your current and also your former jobs, expand the descriptions beyond the job title, employer name, and dates.
 This is something that should become a regular habit, particularly as you move forward in your job and career.